partlyjadedyouth/joonyoung.dev/static/projects/ischive/index.md

 ![me](/projects/ischive/me.jpeg)_Check out my coursework😄 in ISCHIVE!_

 In the first semester of 2024, I recruited new team members to establish sustainable maintenance and handoff processes for the website.

+Through this project, I learned **how to develop a fully functional website.** It was also my first time working with a large team on web development, which allowed me to get familiar with **various collaboration tools like Git and Slack.** In the first semester of 2024, **I took on the role of project leader, gaining valuable experience in managing the project and leading the team.**